English Language and Literature

 Email: a4weiler@uwaterloo.ca

-Andrew Weiler is a PhD student in English Language and Literature at the University of Waterloo.
+Andrew Weiler is a PhD candidate in English Language and Literature at the University of Waterloo.
 He is the recipient of the Ontario Graduate Scholarship for his work on novelist and poet Charlotte Brontë.
 His MA thesis, Charlotte Brontë’s Spiritual Vision, was published in 2019.

 His dissertation research includes embodied learning, cognitive literary studies, and composition pedagogies.
 These diverse academic interests stem from professional experience and prior education.
 Teaching a variety of subjects from grades K-12, and first-year writing courses at multiple universities, Andrew has worked with the Ojibwa people of Shoal Lake 40 Indigenous Reserve (near Winnipeg), in southwest Saskatchewan, and southern Ontario.
 He graduated from the University of Western Ontario with a bachelor of education and from the University of Windsor with an MA Thesis in English Language and Literature.